anderson-aristotle/js-object-modeling/README.md

   >
   > ...

-- Indicate whether the user needs to buy more ingredients, or whether the recipe can be prepared as-is
+- Indicate whether the user needs to buy more ingredients, or whether the recipe can be prepared as-is.

 ## Summary